 How to Build a Pergola from a Kit

 These larger styles have more pieces and more steps to assemble.
-So if you’re scoping out generally what you’ll need, we’ve boiled it down here for our Brim pergola style, starting with pergola wood type.
+So if you’re scoping out generally what you’ll need, we’ve boiled it down here for our Brim pergola style, starting with the best pergola wood type.

 How to Choose the Best Wood to Build a Pergola